(All fields required)

 Corinne Lehmann, MD, MEd Director, Medical Student Education (Clerkship Director), Department of Pediatrics, UC College of Medicine

-is a clinical physician in the Division of Adolescent Medicine.
+is a clinical physician in the Division of Adolescent and Transition Medicine.
 Her research interests in the clinical arena include the study of HIV and vaccines.
-Her research endeavors in medical education focus on the use of standardized patient role simulation and feedback as instructional tools in the field of Adolescent Medicine.
+Her research endeavors in medical education focus on the use of standardized patient role simulation and feedback as instructional tools in the field of adolescent medicine.

 Director, Medical Student Education (Clerkship Director), Department of Pediatrics, UC College of Medicine